Affine Demazure crystals for specialized nonsymmetric Macdonald polynomials: Tabloid crystals

 For $\g = \fsl_n$, the character of the irreducible module $V^{\lambda}$ is the \newword{Schur polynomial} $s_{\lambda}(x_1,\ldots,x_n)$, defined combinatorially as the generating polynomial of semi-standard Young tableaux.
 Thus tableaux are the natural choice for the underlying set of the crystal basis $\B(\lambda)$ as realized by Kashiwara and Nakashima \cite{KN94} and Littelmann \cite{Lit95}.
 More generally, the \newword{Demazure character} $\key_{w \cdot \lambda}(x_1,\ldots,x_n)$ of the Demazure module $V_w^{\lambda}$ can be defined combinatorially as the generating polynomial of semi-standard key tableaux, making this a natural choice for the underlying set of the Demazure crystal basis $\B_w(\lambda)$ as realized by Assaf and Schilling \cite{ASc18}.

-For $\g = \asl_n$, the character of the module $V^{\lambda}$ is the specialized symmetric Macdonald polynomial $P_{\lambda}(x_1,\ldots,x_n;q,0)$.
-The character of the Demazure module $V_w^{\lambda}$ is the specialized nonsymmetric Macdonald polynomial $E_{w\cdot\lambda}(x_1,\ldots,x_n;q,0)$.
-The specialized nonsymmetric Macdonald polynomials can be defined combinatorially as the generating polynomial of semi-standard key tabloids, and so this is the natural choice for the underlying set of the Demazure crystal basis $\aB_w(\lambda)$.
+For $\g = \asl_n$, Sanderson \cite{San00} proved the graded character of the module $V^{\lambda}$ is (up to rescaling) the specialized symmetric Macdonald polynomial $P_{\lambda}(x_1,\ldots,x_n;q,0)$, using notation from \cite{Mac88}.
+The character of the Demazure module $V_w^{\lambda}$ is the specialized nonsymmetric Macdonald polynomial $E_{w\cdot\lambda}(x_1,\ldots,x_n;q,0)$, using notation from \cite{HHL08}.
+The specialized nonsymmetric Macdonald polynomials can be defined combinatorially as the generating polynomial of \emph{semi-standard key tabloids}, defined below following notation in \cite{Ass18,AG21}, and so this is the natural choice for the underlying set of the Demazure crystal basis $\aB_w(\lambda)$.

-The \newword{diagram} of a weak composition $a$ has $a_i$ cells left-justified in row $i$, indexed in coordinate notation with row $1$ at the bottom and column $1$ at the left.
+The \newword{diagram} of a weak composition $\alpha$ has $\alpha_i$ cells left-justified in row $i$, indexed in coordinate notation with row $1$ on the bottom and column $1$ on the left.
 A \newword{filling} of a diagram is an assignment of positive integers as entries of cells of the diagram.
-A filling is \newword{non-attacking} if no two cells with the same entry lie in the same column or lie in adjacent columns with the cell on the left strictly higher than the cell on the right.
+Two cells are \newword{attacking} if they lie in the same column or lie in adjacent columns with the cell on the left strictly higher than the cell on the right.
+A filling is \newword{non-attacking} if no two cells with the same entry are attacking.
+The \newword{basement cells} lie to the left of the first column and have entry equal to their row index.
+All fillings in this paper are non-attacking, including the basement cells.

-A \newword{triple} is a collection of three cells, possibly including \newword{basement cells} along the left edge, with two row adjacent and either (Type I) the third cell is above the left and the lower row is strictly longer, or (Type II) the third cell is below the right and the higher row is weakly longer.
+A \newword{triple} is a collection of three cells, possibly including basement cells, with two row adjacent and either (Type I) the third cell is above the left and the lower row is strictly longer, or (Type II) the third cell is below the right and the higher row is weakly longer.
 The \newword{orientation} of a triple is determined by reading the entries of the cells from smallest to largest, where a basement cell has entry equal to its row index and if two cells have equal entry we regard the one on the right as smaller.
 A \newword{co-inversion triple} is a Type I triple oriented counterclockwise or a Type II triple oriented clockwise, as illustrated in Fig.~\ref{fig:inv}.

-Given a weak composition $a$, a \newword{semistandard key tabloid} of shape $a$ is a non-attacking filling of the diagram of $a$ with no co-inversion triples.
-Denote the set of semistandard key tabloids of shape $a$ by $\SSKD(a)$.
+Given a weak composition $\alpha$, a \newword{semistandard key tabloid} of shape $\alpha$ is a non-attacking filling of the diagram of $\alpha$ with no co-inversion triples.
+Denote the set of semistandard key tabloids of shape $\alpha$ by $\SSKD(\alpha)$.

 The \newword{weight} of a semistandard key tabloid $T$ is the weak composition $\wt(T)$ whose $i^{th}$ part is the number of entries equal to $i$.
 The \newword{column reading word} $w(T)$ of a semistandard key tabloid $T$ is the word obtained by reading the entries of $T$ up the columns from left to right.
 For instance, the reading word of the leftmost tabloid in Fig.~\ref{fig:mac-crystal} is $123$.
 Each tabloid is uniquely determined by its reading word.